 Yannick Hill, Ph.D.

-Dr. Yannick Hill was born in Gehrden (Region Hannover) on August 23, 1992.
-After returning to Germany from the United States in 2010, he finished his secondary education in 2012.
-The same year, he began his Bachelor in Psychology at the University of Groningen before entering the Master's program in Psychology in 2015 (Free Choice with a major focus on Talent Development in Sports).
-During his studies, he worked as a student assistant teacher in various courses for the university and followed a research internship at the Department of Organizational Psychology.
-In September 2016, he began his Ph.D. trajectory in the Department of Developmental Psychology under the supervision of Prof. Nico W. Van Yperen, Dr. Ruud J. R. Den Hartigh, Prof. Rob R. Meijer, and Prof. Peter de Jonge.
-His dissertation, titled "A Dynamical Approach to Psychological Resilience" was successfully defended on 11-26-2020.
+Dr. Yannick Hill completed his bachelor’s in psychology at the University of Groningen in 2012 and his master's in 2016 (Free Choice with a major focus on Talent Development in Sports).
+The same year, he began his Ph.D. trajectory in the Department of Developmental Psychology under the supervision of Prof. Nico W. Van Yperen, Dr. Ruud J. R. Den Hartigh, Prof. Rob R. Meijer, and Prof. Peter de Jonge.
+His dissertation, titled "A Dynamical Approach to Psychological Resilience" was successfully defended in 2020.
 Previously, Dr. Hill worked as a postdoc at the Institute for Sport and Sport Science at Heidelberg University.
 In this role, he worked on an EU Horizon 2020 project which focused on resilience in medical first responders.
-Currently, Dr. Hill is an Assistant Professor at the Vrije Universiteit Amsterdam, Faculty for Behavioral and Movement Sciences.
+Currently, Dr. Hill is an assistant professor at the Vrije Universiteit Amsterdam, Faculty for Behavioral and Movement Sciences and holds a position as a program manager at the Amsterdam Institute of Sport Science.
+In 2025, he spent a 3-month visit to the University of North Carolina at Chapel Hill as a visiting scholar.

 Click here to view Dr. Hill's CV